Sasol Larger Illustrated Guide to Birds of Southern Africa, by Ian Sinclair et al.

 Light and handy for use in the field, Birds of Namibia (Pocket Guide) will give birders an excellent introduction to Namibia's bird life.

-Pocket Guide: Birds of Southern Africa has been designed in pocket-size and primarily for use in the field.
+Pocket Guide: Birds of Southern Africa has been designed in pocket-size and primarily for easy and light use in the field.

 Chamberlain's Birds of Africa south of the Sahara Edition 2010